+Our destination today was Chandra Taal.
 Current altitude was about 13,000 feet.
-It reminded me about the things we had decided to carry on our trip, things that are important, things like Dimox tablets.
-I braked after watching the guys rest on a small turn.
-It was an intersection where we had to leave the Keylong route for Chandra Valley.
+It reminded me of the things we had decided to carry on our trip, things that are important, things like Dimox tablets which no one carried ;) I stopped near the guys resting on a small turn at Gramphu it was an intersection where we had to proceed towards for Batal and then to Chandra Valley.

 Several photographs later we left.
-This time I got on to the bike early and went ahead first, a simple strategy I had evolved to reduce time waste.
-It was totally kaccha Sadak, that means slow and careful driving, but I wanted to be ahead this time remember? and so I did – till mister Lovey the Pulsar riding junky overtook me within a few Kms, ah well… So much for saving time ;).
-The route was pretty engaging, it was about a Maruti or two wide, downhill like Mussorie-Landour hillside and totally made up of dust and stones, stones both inside the road and over it.
+This time I got on to the bike early and went ahead, a simple strategy I had evolved to reduce time waste on my end.
+Route was unpaved, that meant careful riding, but I wanted to be ahead this time and so I did – till Lovey on his Pulsar overtook me within a few kms, ah well… So much for saving time ;).
+The route was pretty engaging, it was about a Maruti or two wide, downhill like Mussorie – Landour hillside and totally made up of dust and stones.

 1:45 PM: The uninvited adventure!

 I believe in tackling the problem head on, but usually I wear the helmet first ;)

 Upon reaching a turn I could see Lovey nearing a water stream, he stopped and I thought probably he’s calculating his options within few moments he moved on to cross it.
 Less than a minute later I confronted the same stream.
 It looked easy from far but upon facing the force of water and noise that it made, I had to slow down.
 Cautiously scanning the bed of stones underneath and the water flow, I downshift to first gear and went straight, the stream flow was full of dirty tricks for the careless.
 I managed to cross it but not before wetting my feet in the chilly mountain water.